-TCC Activation Offset can be set as an offset from TjMAX to lower the onset of TCC and Adaptive Thermal Monitor.
+TCC Activation Offset can be set as an offset from $Tj{MAX}$ to lower the onset of TCC and Adaptive Thermal Monitor.
 In addition, there is an optional time window (Tau) to manage processor performance at the TCC Activation offset value via an EWMA (Exponential Weighted Moving Average) of temperature.
+For more information on TCC Activation offset, refer to the appropriate processor family BIOS Specification and Turbo Implementation Guide.